hww/varp_oscilloscope/README.md

 ### Time Labels

 The time label will be rendered below the screen.
-Each lable has unique id and calling the _AddTimeLabel_ method with same index will override previously defined label.
+Each label has unique id and calling the _AddTimeLabel_ method with the same index will override previously defined label.

 ```C#
 oscilloscope.trigger.AddTimeLabel(0, "T1", Color.red); // add time label at the current time